 UnitedHealth Group Work-at-Home Opportunities

-This is good news for telecommuters (from sales reps to registered nurses) wishing to join the Minnetonka, Minnesota-based managed care company, which boasts 285,000 employees.
+This is good news for telecommuters (from sales reps to registered nurses) wishing to join the Minnetonka, Minnesota-based managed care company, which employs 300,000 employees.

 Working Remotely for UnitedHealthcare

 UHC offers many remote options for this growing workforce of telecommuters.

 While many UnitedHealthcare (UHC) jobs that allow telecommuting are tied to a specific job location (such as a visiting RN), many, such as data entry specialists, are not.
 Still others, such as medical underwriters, may not be tied to a specific location, but may require licensing in a particular state or states.
 The best approach is to search by your expertise or area of interest and then see what remote positions are available.
 Here's a sampling of jobs:

 Clinical Grievances RN